 Director of the Memorial Hermann Southeast Esophageal Disease Center

-Associate Professor of Cardiothoracic Vascular Surgery, The University of Texas Medical School at Houston
+Professor of Surgery, McGovern Medical School at UT Health

-Farzaneh Banki, M.D., associate professor of cardiothoracic surgery, focuses on benign and malignant diseases of the foregut and lungs.
-Her clinical interests include the diagnosis and treatment of gastroesophageal reflux disease (GERD), esophageal motility disorder, malignant diseases of the esophagus and stomach as well as benign and malignant diseases of lungs and airway.
-Her current focus of research is to assess the role of plasma DNA in the screening and diagnosis of primary, metastatic and recurrent esophageal cancer.
+As Professor of Surgery at McGovern and Director of the Esophageal Disease Center at Memorial Hermann Southeast Hospital, Dr. Banki focuses on the treatment of benign and malignant diseases of the esophagus and lungs.
+Her clinical interests include the diagnosis and treatment of gastroesophageal reflux disease (GERD), esophageal motility disorder, malignant diseases of the esophagus and stomach, as well as benign and malignant disease of the lungs and airway.

 Co-director of the Memorial Hermann Southeast Esophageal Disease Center